Submissions

 Accountability

-The editor of a peer-reviewed journal is responsible for deciding which articles submitted to the journal should be published, and, moreover, is accountable for everything published in the journal.
-In making these decisions, the editor may be guided by the policies of the journal’s editorial board as well as by legal requirements regarding libel, copyright infringement and plagiarism.
+The editor of a peer-reviewed journal is responsible for deciding which articles submitted to the journal should be published and is accountable for everything published in the journal.
+In making these decisions, the editor may be guided by the policies of the journal's editorial board as well as by legal requirements regarding libel, copyright infringement, and plagiarism.
 The editor may confer with other editors or reviewers when making publication decisions.
-The editor should maintain the integrity of the academic record, preclude business needs from compromising intellectual and ethical standards, and always be willing to publish corrections, clarifications, retractions and apologies when needed.

 Fairness